unight0/8-bit-font-designer/README.md

 * Maximum symbols count is 256(0...255).
 * You cannot access symbol with index > size.

-ATTENTION: font8.h is important file.
+ - ATTENTION: font8.h is important file.
 You will need it to read font from file later.
+ - ATTENTION: you need SDL2 library to compile this project